Disability Determination Services: Medical records

 The applicant's medical records are obtained from physicians involved in the current treatment of the applicant.
 The physicians provide information on the conditions for which the applicant is being treated and how they impede the applicant's ability to work.

 In many cases, DDS will send the applicant to one or more physicians for a medical examination, which is paid by DDS.
 That most often occurs in the absence of a physician with an existing treating relationship with the applicant who can verify an impairment that is alleged by the applicant.

-The examination verifies the information provided by other sources and provides a more up-to-date record in making a determination.
+The examination verifies the information provided by other sources and provides a more up-to-date record of decisions.

 Study of applicant's life

 Staff of the DDS will often contact the applicant or other people who know the applicant to obtain descriptions of "Activities of Daily Living" (ADLs).
 They can be combined with the objective medical opinion and the opinions of medical sources to build an assessment of what the applicant can or cannot do in a typical day.

-Rarely, in only a limited number of locations, an external investigation can be conducted by a DDS referally to a "Cooperative Disability Investigations" (CDI) unit.
+Rarely, in only a limited number of locations, an external investigation can be referred to a "Cooperative Disability Investigations" (CDI) unit.
 Such a referral is made only when fraud is suspected.
 The purpose is to corroborate that the applicant's statements reflect real-life activities.
 For example, there are cases of those filing for disability and falsely claiming to be unable to engage in various forms of physical activity.
 The fraudulent applicants are then observed performing tasks outside of a work setting that require the same skills.
 Such information could be used to then deny benefits.

 The examiner and representatives may also call or otherwise obtain statements from those who are known to the applicant like relatives, friends, acquaintances, neighbors, co-workers, and teachers.
 The questions will be asked in a manner in which evidence may be corroborated.